 I make sure my answer matches the company’s values.

-The STAR method stands for Situation, Task, Action, and Result.
+The STAR method, which stands for Situation, Task, Action, and Result, is the most suitable framework for this question.
 This simple structure helps me tell a clear story every time.
 Here’s how I break it down:

-Situation: I set the scene.
-I explain where I was working and what was happening.
+Situation: I set the scene and explain where I was working and what was happening.

 Task: I describe what I needed to do or what my responsibility was.